Friendship Estate: History

 At its peak, the neighbourhood had 4,500 inhabitants.
 Numerous festivals, Polish and Soviet youth meetings, and sports competitions were hosted there.
 After the end of the construction of the Palace of Culture and Science in 1955, the neighbourhood was given by the city to the Ministry of Higher Education, which designated it for student housing for the universities in the city.
 In September 1955, it was inhabited by 3,000 students, as well as university employees.
 It was then renamed to the Friendship Estate.
 New 33 student houses, 9 hotels for teaching assistant, and 77 single-family houses and 2 hotels for university employees were built in the neighbourhood, in an area of 32 ha.
 It was connected with the rest of the city via two bus lines.
 The student festival Jelonkalia has also begun being hosted annually.

 In 1978, the neighbourhood was inhabited by 1190 teaching assistants and university employees, together with their families, as well as 1200 students.
 Among them was Alpha Oumar Konaré, future President of Mali serving from 1992 to 2002.

-In 2000, the Bemowo Civic Centre, which houses the district government, was built at 70 Powstańców Śląskich Street, as well as several more student houses, as well as a tramline alongside the road.
+In 2000, the Bemowo Town Hall, which houses the district government, was built at 70 Powstańców Śląskich Street, as well as several more student houses, as well as a tramline alongside the road.

 Currently, the neighbourhood is a property of the State Treasury of Poland, and is administered by the mayor of Warsaw, as the alderman.
 From 2012 to 2024, it was leased and administered by the Maria Grzegorzewska Pedagogical University.
 After the agreement was not renewed, it was returned to the city.

 In 2022, the Bemowo station of the M2 line of the Warsaw Metro rapid transit underground system, was opened at the corner of Górczewska and Powstańców Śląskich Streets.